 External and internal awards for UFZ scientists

-On this page you can find information about our UFZ award winners that were honoured for their outstanding achievements in research, knowledge and technology transfer.
+On this page we present you our UFZ award winners that were honoured for their outstanding achievements in research, knowledge and technology transfer.

 The Helmholtz project "DIGITAL EARTH - Towards SMART Monitoring and Integrated Data Exploration of the Earth System" is a central joint project of 8 Helmholtz centers in the field of Earth and Environment.
 The aim of Digital Earth is to improve data-driven research through new approaches from computer science and data science so that interdisciplinary questions about the Earth System can be investigated in an integrative way.